pichasso/pichasso/README.md

 ### Introduction

-pichasso is an image service which helps to deliver optimal performance and to reduce the data transmitted.
+Pichasso is an image service which helps to deliver optimal performance and to reduce the data transmitted.
 By adjusting the delivered images to given parameters it allows developers to focus only on the creation of their webpage while pichasso is handling the images.
 Since not every time the sizes are fitting to the image pichasso offers intelligent ways to crop the image fitting to the needs with features like a face detection to avoid cutting people in half.